Magic Kingdom One Day Plan — How to See Everything

 LATE NIGHT

 Try to make it to the end, because the Magic Kingdom at night is just amazing.
-There are attractions that actually get better when the sun goes down, so make sure to check out things like Dumbo, Big Thunder Mountain, and Tomorrowland Transit Authority!
+There are attractions that actually get better when the sun goes down, so make sure to check out things like Dumbo, Haunted Mansion, and Tomorrowland Transit Authority!

 THE KISS GOODNIGHT